-Garra (also known as doctor fish) have gained popularity over the last few years for their role in spa treatments.
-That said, Garra are much happier feeding on algae than dead skin!
+Garra (Garra rufa), also known as doctor fish, have gained popularity over the last few years for their role in spa treatments throughout Central and East Asia.

-Though they are eager to feast on any type of algae, Siamese Algae Eaters are commonly known to clean black algae faster than any other species out there.
+Though they eat algae of almost any kind, Siamese Algae Eaters are commonly known to clean black algae faster than any other species out there.
 A group of 4-5 of these fish can leave an algae-covered tank sparkling clean in just a few days.

 Siamese Algae Eaters are also a great choice for planted aquariums.
 They do an amazing job at ridding live plants of algae without damaging the plants themselves, which is a very hard trait to find.

-Overall, Siamese Algae Eaters are high energy, active fish that can clear a tank full of algae faster then any of species out there.
+Overall, Siamese Algae Eaters are high-energy, active fish that can clear a tank full of algae faster than any other species out there.

 The most visually striking algae-eating shrimp on our list is definitely the cherry shrimp.
 Their bright red appearance adds great color to any tank, especially planted aquariums that are often overrun with green.